chadrt21/dnd-webMaster/docs/srs.md

 ### 2.3.6 Performance [[Back to Top](#table-of-contents)]

-Performance is curital to this project or else it would defeat the purpose of using Campaign Buddy over paper.
+Performance is crutial to this project or else it would defeat the purpose of using Campaign Buddy over paper.
 Since the DM needs to be able to retreave information as quickly as possible in order to be fluid in stroytelling the database calls should take less than half a second.

 ## 2.4 Database Requirements [[Back to Top](#table-of-contents)]